tov/feature-probe-rs/README.md

 }
 ```

-This crate supports Rust version 1.16.0 and later.
+This crate supports Rust version 1.16.0 and newer.